eksldpffk/Grip-Aware-Riemannian-MPC-for-Vehicle-Planning/README.md

   ds^2 = dx^T G(x,u)\,dx
   $$

-  Now the same state change can have a different geometric cost depending on the physical condition of the vehicle.

-  Near the grip limit, the metric can stretch directions that consume the remaining tire-force capacity, making those parts of a trajectory geometrically longer and less attractive to the optimiser.
+  The geometry itself changes with grip.
+Near the limit, risky directions become longer and more expensive before the constraint is reached.
 </p>

 <p align="center">
-  <i>The physical state space is the same; what changes is how distances inside it are measured.</i>
+  <i>Instead of only checking the grip limit, we make the optimiser “feel” it through the geometry in advance.</i>
 </p>

 ---